Don't do this...

-After a breast augmentation surgery you will be instructed to take it easy.
+After a breast augmentation you will be instructed to take it easy.

 For example, your surgeon will tell you that you shouldn't:

 And this is just a few of the general don'ts!
-Some of the instructions your surgeon gives you will be general to all patients undergoing a BA procedure and others will be specific to you.
+Some of the instructions your surgeon gives you will be general to all patients undergoing a breast augmentation and others will be specific to you.